Malware Continues to Plague Organizations Globally

 - Produces easy to understand intelligence and reports that conclusively validate endpoints as compromised or not compromised, greatly reducing the skill set required to hunt while retaining extreme value for senior level incident responders.

 Hunting malware and persistent threats with Infocyte HUNT provides a snapshot of the current state of endpoints, with scans using dissolvable agents to examine both volatile and non-volatile memory and obtain actionable intelligence in minutes.

 Infocyte HUNT has a low learning curve, thanks to the ease of its use.
-The tool has ben designed for IT administrators, network administrators, and security professionals to use with virtually no training, while retaining value for senior level analysts.
+The tool has been designed for IT administrators, network administrators, and security professionals to use with virtually no training while retaining value for senior level analysts.

 What this means is that under-resourced IT departments can quickly, efficiently, and effectively hunt for malware.
 Scans can be run as often as desired, shrinking dwell time and delivering both control and peace of mind.
 This is a critical and key function, given the industry reality that an increasing proportion of enterprises will fall into this category.